brandondurfee/Password-Cracker/README.md

 TODO:
-1. parallelize the CPU brute threading cracker using OpenMP
+1. parallelize the CPU brute threading cracker using OpenMP [DONE]
-2. add dictionary attack using wordlist (passed in as a file) and dictionary rules
+2. add dictionary attack using wordlist (passed in as a file) and dictionary rules [DONE]
 3. add GPU brute force attack

 Extensions: